-(SS&H) compared to the Science Citation Index Expanded (SCI-E).
+Throughout the entire studied period in Russia, there continues to be a significant difference in the number of documents (Research Productivity-RP) indexed in the Social Science Citation Index (SSCI), the Art & Humanities Citation Index (SS&H) compared to the Science Citation Index Expanded (SCI-E).
 However, our data indicates that the growth rate in absolute numbers of Russian RP in SS&H has been substantially higher (3.9 times) than the overall RP of global science on these areas growth rate (2.1 times) over the 30-year period.
 However, even with this significant growth, the number of Russian documents indexed in SS&H remains noticeably lower than those indexed in SCI-E. This gap is not only observed within the country but is also evident on a global scale when considering the SCI-E.

-There has been a notable rise in the share of Russian RP in Social Sciences from 0.4% in 1993 to 0.9% in 2022.
+It appears that there has been a notable rise in the share of Russian RP in Social Sciences from 0.4% in 1993 to 0.9% in 2022.
 This growth, though modest, can be attributed to increased attention from the government towards social sciences issues.